 Throughout October 2021, the Brazilian Society of Dermatology (Brazil) will undertake a multimedia campaign to raise awareness about psoriasis and access to health services.

 Throughout December 2021, the Brazilian Society of Dermatology (Brazil) will undertake a multimedia campaign as part of its efforts to fight and prevent skin cancer, which included television and radio broadcasts and online posts about skin cancer prevention and awareness.

 Throughout 2021, in partnership with the Albinos Foundation, the Nigerian Association of Dermatologists (Nigeria) will provide free skin checks and dermatological care for persons living with albinism (PWAs) in Anambra State, Nigeria.

 Throughout 2021, the Society of Dermatologists, Venereologists and Leprologists of Nepal (Nepal) will raise awareness about dermatophytosis (Tinea) and common skin conditions and provide free dermatological care to 1,500 manual labourers in Sunsari District, Nepal.

 Date TBC, the British Dermatological Nursing Group (United Kingdom), will raise awareness about the importance of skin health and community dermatology in low resource settings.
 As part of this, nursing and medical students will gain an insight into healthcare in rural Ethiopia and the difference that a simple skincare regimen can make to those with podoconiosis (a neglected tropical disease).

-10 - 11 November 2020, the Cambodian In-Country Support Project (Cambodia), will undertake a multimedia campaign about skin health.
-In conjunction with this, they will be providing free skin consultations and treatments, where they will also distribute medicine.
+Date TBC, the Cambodian In-Country Support Project (Cambodia), will undertake a multimedia campaign about skin health.
+In conjunction with this, they will provide free skin consultations and treatments, including distributing medicine.